 1. Use a plunger

 - 2 in 1 : The product contains a high efficient toilet brush, a powerful toilet plunger and a two-compartment steady holder.
-Convenient space saving stylish design and sanitary storage, keep your bathroom neat, clean and well organized, it's a must-have accessory for your bathroom cleaning.
+Space saving stylish design and convenient storage, keep your bathroom neat, clean and well organized, it's a must-have accessory for your bathroom cleaning.

 - HEAVY DUTY TOILET PLUNGER: Built with commercial grade rubber suction cup which provides maximum plunging power for clearing tough clogs of toilet bowl, shower drains and sinks.
 Ergonomic handle features a secure and comfortable grip, makes your plunging more effectively, it's great for commercial and residential use.